Skip to main content

 Whether you’re managing classroom behavior, working with colleagues with different views, or communicating student issues or progress with parents, patience is one of the most important skills to practice as a teacher.

-Teachers who bring their students’ learning into the real world are often some of the most engaging.
-But it’s important for teachers to bring their own learning into the real world, too.
+Teachers who bring classroom learnings into the real world are often some of the most engaging.
+But it’s important for teachers to bring their own learning as educators into the real world, too.

 One of the best preparations for effective teaching is to ensure that education students get plenty of classroom experience early on in their degree programs, Rogers said.

-For education majors in SNHU's on campus program, this preparation includes embedded coursework that begins in a student's freshmen year.
+For SNHU's on-campus education majors, this preparation includes embedded coursework that begins in a student's freshmen year.
 They spend time at a local school once a week to collaborate with teacher partners and apply their learning to the classroom.
 A year-long student teaching experience is also a powerful way to ensure soon-to-be teachers have the time to hone their teaching skills, Rogers said.

 "Our students have that benefit of seeing the practical application (of) what they're learning in the moment they're learning it," she said.